Dynamics365/dynamics365.github.io/2019-10-10-extend-the-standard-reports-in-dynamics-365-finance-and-operations/index.md

 }
 ```

-Optional method, determine which default design for report
+Optional method, determine which default design for report, some reports don't use `SrsPrintMgmtFormLetterController`, so you can implement this method by your own.

 ```C#
 protected void outputReport()